marcpage/libernet/notes.md

 * List of pending transactions which not only include new pending transactions but also pending transactions not in the reach.
 * List of cancelation requests for pending transactions.

-The *income* and *outgo* fields of identities in the *balances* field are used to determine how much you can trust this identity.
+The *income*, *outgo*, and *overspend* fields of identities in the *balances* field are used to determine how much you can trust this identity.
 For instance, if there are thousands of income transactions and the *last* is prett recent, you can probably trust that the Karma they have sent you is not a double spend.
+The *outgo* and *overspend* field only exists if transactions that fit the category were found.

 The transaction block description is about 200 bytes plus about 600 bytes per single sender/receiver transaction.
 ```
 {
 	"index": transaction index starting at zero for prime block,
-	"timestamp": seconds since the epoch,
+	"timestamp": factional seconds since the epoch,
 	"previous": identifier for previous index block this is based on,
 	"reach": index in which all blocks since then have everyones balance,
 	"balances": {